DaJoker29/worldbuilding-project-omd/One Shot/Session 1.md

 - Rykor (tiefling, deep tan-red, circle of Duerger)

-**Blipped People.** Community of 350 people.
+**Blipped People.** .
 All gathered in one area.
+Each have a community of about 250 people.